benmcca/myRotations/README.md

 # myRotations

-myRotations is a full-stack application developed with the MERN (MongoDB, Express, React, Node) stack.
+myRotations is a full-stack application developed with the **MERN (MongoDB, Express, React, Node) stack**.
 It leverages the iTunes API to retrieve data on my most listened-to albums and presents them in an immersive gallery format.

 ## Key Features